Garden Gadgets and Tools

 Garden Gadgets and Traditional and Technology Savvy

 Gardening is one of the most popular hobbies in our country.
 While being in close contact with nature is much of the attraction, some of us like to tinker around with new tools in conjunction with gardening or yard work.
-Here we look at many types of tools and toys from Leatherman to hoes and axes to simple greenhouse kits.
+Here we look at many types of tools and toys from Leatherman to hoes and sprinklers.

 In addition to being a necessary item for a successful gardener, these tools (and toys!) are great ideas for gifts for your favorite gardener, even if it's you!